llvm-doe-org/llvm-project/clang/test/OpenACC/diagnostics/routine-cxx-funcs/README.md

 * When reporting those diagnostics (or collecting those diagnostics in case they might later need to be reported), they failed assertions because they used a getter that assumed the kinds of simple function names found in C.
+* They overlooked enclosing lambdas because `Sema::getCurFunctionDecl` by default skips lambdas.
+* When iterating upward through lexically enclosing OpenACC constructs, they continued beyond any enclosing lambda and thus saw OpenACC constructs in the function containing the lambda.
+* They incorrectly assumed that any lexically enclosing `routine` directive applies to the nearest lexically enclosing function, but that can be a lambda enclosed in the function to which the `routine` directive applies.

-The tests in this directory attempt to check that no known cases are overlooked, that C++ names are handled, and that diagnostics are not duplicated by unintentional duplicate checks in Clang.
+The tests in this directory attempt to check that no known cases are overlooked, that C++ names are handled, that diagnostics are not duplicated by unintentional duplicate checks in Clang, and that diagnostics affected by the above issues are correct.
 It's too much to check every possible kind of constructor and overloaded operator, but we try to check major categories (e.g., default constructor, copy constructor, unary operator, binary operator, conversion operator), which are typically handled separately within Clang.

 Additional diagnostic checking for C++ appears in `../routine.cpp`.